A Mile in My Shoes: '81 Uprisings

 Take an imaginative leap into stories of childhood, love, art-making, coming-of-age, sexuality, family, activism, conflict, community, music, dancing, and much more – each told by someone who lived through the momentous uprisings of 1981.

-At the turn of the 1980s, Black communities across the UK rose up in bloody confrontation with the police.
-In Bristol, Liverpool, London, Birmingham, Manchester and Leeds, people took to the streets against a backdrop of racism, severe economic recession and high unemployment.
+In 1981, Black communities in Brixton rose up in bloody confrontation with the Met Police – against a backdrop of racism, severe economic recession and high unemployment.
+They followed on from similar events in Bristol the year before, and the summer of ‘81 brought further uprisings across England – including in Liverpool, Birmingham, Manchester and Leeds.
 It was a critical moment in the movement for social justice in Britain, leading to landmark recommendations for police reform and local regeneration policies, as well as, crucially, a new sense of Black British empowerment.

 A Mile in My Shoes: 81 Uprisings brings together stories from people who were there at the time, and who felt the reverberations through homes, streets, and communities across the country – in ways we all still live with today.
 Find us in the heart of Brixton, swap your shoes for a pair donated by each of the 35 storytellers, grab some headphones, and head out on a physical and empathic journey that might change how you see the world.

-Our shoebox is less than 0.2 miles from Brixton Underground station, which is also served by multiple bus routes.
+Our shoebox will be less than 0.2 miles from Brixton Underground station, which is also served by multiple bus routes.

 Find info about our access provisions